 In football betting – or in betting on sports in general – the outcome is usually determined by the athletes’ effort.
 This couldn’t be more false when it comes to football cards betting.
 Betting on bookings has its own rules and predictions that are dependent on very specific aspects.
 In this guide we’ll see all the peculiarities of this special market and how you can make some money from betting on bookings.

 Betting on bookings is considered an alternative special market.
 It is in a way similar to over/under goals betting as all you need to do is predict the number of yellow cards or if there is going to be a red card in a football match.
-In addition, many bookmakers have added the booking points betting type.
+In addition, many bookmakers (who serve the best betting sites bonuses) have added the booking points betting type.
 In this type of bet every card that is shown amounts to some points and you bet on whether these points will surpass a line i.e. over/under 19.5 points etc. You might be wondering how many booking points is a red card or how many booking points is a yellow card.
 Usually, the amount of points for every yellow card is 10 and the 25 for the red card.
 That is pretty much the meaning of booking points.

 Total bookings bet has a variety of options to bet on.
 We will try and discover the most popular and important ones.